Part of Framework Positioning

 • gradual exposure

-Why insight alone often fails
+Why insight alone is often not enough

 Many people understand their patterns intellectually while still repeating them behaviorally.